joshua137k/MARGETOOL/README/EN/Technical Analysis.md

 #### **4. Integration Modules: Translators and Exporters**

-The project evolved beyond a monolithic tool, incorporating compilers that map MARGe formalisms to other external tools.
+The project evolved beyond a monolithic tool, incorporating compilers that map RTA formalisms to other external tools.

-* **RG → GLTS Translator (`MaRGeTranslator.scala`):** Implements a compiler that transforms a Reactive Graph (with dynamic rules) into a Guarded Reactive Graph (GRG), simulating reconfiguration with control variables (`_active`) and conditional guards.
+* **RG → GLTS Translator (`RTATranslator.scala`):** Implements a compiler that transforms a Reactive Graph (with dynamic rules) into a Guarded Reactive Graph (GRG), simulating reconfiguration with control variables (`_active`) and conditional guards.
 This translation preserves the original semantics, flattening reconfiguration to the data level.

 * **UPPAAL Exporters (`UppaalConverter.scala`, `UppaalConverter2.scala`):** Code generators that traverse the `RxGraph` and programmatically construct an XML tree matching the UPPAAL `.xta` format.